shellrow/nscan/README.md

 Cross-platform network scan tool for host and service discovery.
 Aims to be simple, fast, and efficient in performance.

-## Notice
-`nscan` will now be succeeded by [nrev](https://github.com/shellrow/nrev), our network mapping tool.
-Updates to `nscan` will be limited going forward, as we aim to keep `nscan` focused on scanning-specific tasks.
-We encourage all users to migrate to `nrev` for the latest features and improvements.

 ## Features
 - Port scan
 - Host scan